Housing | Conditions

 Loading

-Nearly a year and a half after the fires, the share of survey respondents still living in temporary housing has declined slightly to near 45%, down from a peak of 51% in the September/October 2024 surveys.
-In the last few months, the share of people who do not have their own home at all (i.e. living with friends, family, or being unhoused) sits around 6%.
+More than two years after the fires, the share of survey respondents still living in temporary housing has declined by almost 10 percentage points to about a third of the fire-affected population since mid-2025.
+The share of people who do not have their own home at all (i.e. living with friends, family, or being unhoused) sits around 5-8% in the last several months.
 Housing instability is a risk factor for many negative health and life outcomes.
 It may weaken education, employment and physical and mental health.
-But there appears to have been a slight improvement in the last few months.
-Meanwhile, between 15 and 25% have moved into a permanent new home and recent data suggests an upward trend.
-Approximately a quarter of respondents still live in the same house as before the fires.
+Meanwhile, more than a quarter have moved into a permanent new home and recent data suggests a slight upward trend.
+Approximately 30% of respondents still live in the same house as before the fires.

 What types of temporary housing do fire-impacted people live in?